-Covers the following topics: program overview, related careers, college services and support services available, library resources, introduction to academic research techniques, and introduction to Blackboard.
+Covers the following topics: program overview, related careers, college services and support services available, library resources, introduction to academic research techniques, and introduction to Brightspace.
 The course will help students increase critical and creative thinking skills and better prepare them for program and overall college success.

 |1050490700||Community Policing Strategies